What Is The History And Philosophy Of Yoga?

 The arrival of colonial powers in India during the 18th and 19th centuries had a substantial impact on the practice and perception of yoga.
 Yoga faced criticism and suppression by colonial authorities who viewed it as a primitive and backward practice.

-See also Yilloog Yoga Blocks Review
+See also Wettarn Yoga Mat Set Review

 Critical reception by colonial authorities